-Chief of Police Sean Dunn was selected as Williamsburg’s Police Chief in June 2017.
+Sean Dunn was appointed as Williamsburg’s Police Chief in June 2017.

-Chief Dunn attained a Master’s Degree in Organizational Leadership from Regent University in 2006.
-He is a graduate of the FBI National Academy’s 239th Session and the Police Executive Research Forum's Senior Management Institute for Police, SMIP.
+Chief Dunn holds a master's degree in Organizational Leadership from Regent University in Virginia Beach.
+He is a graduate of the FBI National Academy and the Police Executive Research Forum's Senior Management Institute for Police.
 He also attended the Dale Carnegie Leadership Program and the Vann H. Lefcoe Leadership Program.

 Chief Dunn has served on a number of boards and is currently a member of the International Association for Chiefs of Police, FBI National Academy Alumni, Police Executive Research Forum, Virginia and Hampton Roads Association for Chiefs of Police, and the Salvation Army Williamsburg Advisory Board.